n1ckchen/n1ckchen/README.md

 </div>

-- 🔭 I’m currently looking for job opportunities!
+- 🔭 I’m always looking for new challenges and possibilities!

 - 🌱 I’m currently working on Next.js